 I agree with MissMi.
 It all depends on the item.
 My most expensive items, where a pair of boots and my long wool coat.
 Both were over 100 but I’ve had in great condition for years.

 In that case make sure you’re not paying too much for items you’ll only wear for a little while.
 End of season sales for the items that are less well made are a great way to save.
 I bought this dress for under $3 at an end of season sale.
 It was of course poorly made and I could only wear it for a little while.
-You get what you pay for.posted about 4 years ago
+You get what you pay for.posted over 4 years ago

 Totally depends on the item.